banjaminh/banjaminh/README.md

 ### Hi there 👋

-I am Banjamin Hatch, a Front End Software Developer.
+I am Banjamin Hatch, a Software Developer.

 I love to play any sports, hike, camp, and am a huge movie buff.